 Notes on the Geography of Northern India: Lucknow Residency

 The Baillie Guard Gate, built in 1814 by Resident John Baillie to enclose the 33-acre site.
 The first resident had come in 1775, when the capital of Oudh was shifted from Faizabad to Lucknow.
-The land belonged to the Nawab of Oudh, who built the buildings, owned them, and was expected to maintain them, at least until 1856, when the last nawab was deposed and the last British resident replaced by a Commissioner.
+The land belonged to the Nawab of Oudh, who built the buildings, owned them, and was expected to maintain them.
+That lasted until 1856, when the last nawab was deposed and the last British resident replaced by a Commissioner.

 "The Residency is the spot which all Englishmen will wish to visit first in Lucknow."
 So speaks colonial-era editions of Murray's Handbook for India.
 Its location may have been selected by Claude Martin, who had been, among other things, a land surveyor for the East India Company.